LisiLisenok/Chime/scheduling.md

 There are also some ideas for the future:
 * custom or user-defined timers;
-* calendar, which bounds the timer fire time / date, for example, limiting it to working days only;
+* limiting the timer fire time / date with calendar;
-* extracting timer fire message from external source, which helps the message to be dependent on some conditions.
+* extracting timer fire message from external source.

 -----------------------------